Tickets: $25, dinner is included

 This concert will be held at Mount Zion First African Baptist Church, at 105 Lankford Ave, in Charlottesville!
 This monthly Sunday evening concert series, featuring masters of American Roots Music, will feature a family style dinner at 5:30 pm and music at 7 pm.
-Dinner is included in the ticket price, which is $12 (earlybird) and $15 at the door.
+Dinner is included in the ticket price.
 Join your neighbors for a delicious home-cooked supper followed by a concert with Cora Harvey Armstrong!

 The Virginia Folklife Program at Virginia Humanities has partnered with The Front Porch to bring celebrated gospel singer and piano player Cora Harvey Armstrong to Charlottesville for a special performance as part of the Front Porch’s “Soul Supper” monthly Sunday evening concert series.